Uponor

-Uponor Corporation's shares have been listed on the Helsinki Stock Exchange, with ticker symbol UPONOR, since 6 June 1988.
-Based in Finland, Uponor is listed in the Mid Cap segment on Nasdaq Helsinki exchange.
+Based in Finland, the corporation's shares have been listed on the Helsinki Stock Exchange, under the symbol UPONOR, since June 6, 1988.
+In addition, the group is also listed in the Large Cap segment on Nasdaq Helsinki exchange.

-The corporation's head office is in the city of Vantaa, Finland in the vicinity of the Helsinki airport.
+In November 2023, Georg Fischer completed the acquisition of the company for 2.2 billion euros.

-Business
+Overview & Business

 Uponor's business consists of three product groups: